 36.3 Subject to the overall control of the Governing Body and to the provisions of this paragraph and of paragraphs 36.4 and 36.5, the Committee shall have the power to regulate its own procedures, including the appointment of working groups and sub-committees of its members, and the Committee may, from time to time and as it deems fit, co-opt any person or persons to serve on such working group or sub-committee.

-36.4 The Standing Committee shall appoint a Business Sub-Committee, whose members shall be the President of the Governing Body, the Chairman of the Standing Committee, three clerics elected by the Standing Committee from among its members and three lay members elected by the Standing Committee from among its members.
-The Chairmen of any Commissions or Sub-Committees of the Standing Committee shall be invited to attend meetings of the Sub-Committee when business involving the work of such Commission or Sub-Committee is to be discussed, and they may speak at such meeting but not vote.
+36.4 The Standing Committee shall appoint an Appointments and Business Sub-Committee, whose members shall be the President of the Governing Body, the Chair of the Standing Committee, three clerics elected by the Standing Committee from among its members and three lay members elected by the Standing Committee from among its members.
+The Chair of any Commissions or Sub-Committees of the Standing Committee shall be invited to attend meetings of this Sub-Committee when business involving the work of such Commission or Sub-Committee is to be discussed, and they may speak at such meeting but not vote.

-36.5 The Standing Committee shall appoint under the provisions of paragraph 36.3 an Appointments Sub-Committee, a Drafting Sub-Committee and the Chairman of a Legal Sub-Committee who shall appoint the other members of that Sub-Committee in consultation with the Chairman of the Standing Committee when occasion so requires.
+36.5 The Standing Committee shall appoint under the provisions of paragraph 36.3 a Drafting Sub-Committee and the Chair of a Legal Sub-Committee who shall appoint the other members of that Sub-Committee in consultation with the Chair of the Standing Committee when occasion so requires.